CSKrishna/Tree_LSTMs-for-Aspect-based-Sentiment-Analysis/README.md

 In this code base, we implement a [Constituency Tree-LSTM model](https://nlp.stanford.edu/pubs/tai-socher-manning-acl2015.pdf) for [sentence level aspect based sentiment analysis (ABSA)](http://alt.qcri.org/semeval2016/task5/index.php?id=data-and-tools).
 The training/validation dataset for the model consists of annotated sentences from a domain with a predefined, fixed set of aspects.
 The annotation for a sentence comprises a list of aspect, polarity tuples.
 For illustration,  we list a few annotated sentences from the [Laptop review trial dataset](http://alt.qcri.org/semeval2014/task4/data/uploads/laptops-trial.xml):

-Sentence: The So called laptop runs to Slow and I hate it! → Annotation: {(LAPTOP#OPERATION_PERFORMANCE, negative), (LAPTOP#GENERAL, negative)}
+* Sentence: "The So called laptop runs to Slow and I hate it!" → Annotation: {(LAPTOP#OPERATION_PERFORMANCE, negative), (LAPTOP#GENERAL, negative)}

-Sentence: Do not buy it! → Annotation: {LAPTOP#GENERAL, negative}
+* Sentence: "Do not buy it!" → Annotation: {(LAPTOP#GENERAL, negative)}

-Sentence: It is the worst laptop ever → Annotation: {LAPTOP#GENERAL, negative}
+* Sentence: "It is the worst laptop ever" → Annotation: {(LAPTOP#GENERAL, negative)}

-The model need to be trained over these annotated sentences so that it can, for a new sentence,
+The model need to be trained over these annotated sentences so that, for a new sentence, it can
-1. output the list of aspects present in it
+- Output the list of aspects present in it
-2. predict the sentiment polarity (negative, positive, mildly negative/positive) associated with it.
+- Predict the sentiment polarity (negative, positive, mildly negative/positive) associated with it.

 ## Laptop Review Dataset & Preprocessing